We are privileged to enjoy the support of so many kind and enthusiastic people across the UK, Ireland and from around the globe.

 Quentin has written for a number of British newspapers since beginning his journalistic career in 1987.
 He was the person behind the Daily Mail’s Clement Crabbe column and is also their theatre critic.

-Richard is one of Britain’s best known jockeys and became Champion Conditional Jockey in 1995 aged just 18 years old.
+Richard is one of Britain’s best known Champion jockeys.
+He became Champion Conditional Jockey in 1995 aged just 18 years old.

 He has had great success at the Cheltenham Festival, winning in 1999 on Anzum, and won the Gold Cup with Looks Like Trouble in 2000.
 He then went on to win with Flagship Uberalles in 2002 in the Queen Mother Champion Chase.
 More recently he came a close second in 2014’s Grand National with Balthazar King.